-- 1. If the combined AFS and NET stack height data for that 3-digit SIC code group indicated no statistically significant difference between the mean height of stacks emitting possible TRI chemicals and the mean height of stacks emitting non-TRI chemicals, then the median was estimated over all stacks in that group, regardless of whether the stack emitted possible TRI chemicals.
-This median height was then used as the estimated stack height for all TRI facilities in the 3-digit SIC code group that did not have facility-specific data in AFS or in the three State databases. - 2.
-If the AFS and NET stack height data for that 3-digit SIC code group did indicate a statistically significant difference between the mean height of stacks emitting possible TRI chemicals and the mean height of stacks emitting non-TRI chemicals, then the median for only those stacks emitting possible TRI chemicals was used as the estimated stack height for all TRI facilities in that 3-digit SIC code group.
+1. If the combined AFS and NET stack height data for that 3-digit SIC code group indicated no statistically significant difference between the mean height of stacks emitting possible

+TRI chemicals and the mean height of stacks emitting non-TRI chemicals, then the median was estimated over all stacks in that group, regardless of whether the stack emitted possible TRI chemicals.
+This median height was then used as the estimated stack height for all TRI facilities in the 3-digit SIC code group that did not have facility-specific data in AFS or in the three State databases.

+2. If the AFS and NET stack height data for that 3-digit SIC code group did indicate a statistically significant difference between the mean height of stacks emitting possible TRI chemicals and the mean height of stacks emitting non-TRI chemicals, then the median for only those stacks emitting possible TRI chemicals was used as the estimated stack height for all TRI facilities in that 3-digit SIC code group.

-In both approaches, the stack heights of facilities that occur in both TRI and AFS (i.e., facility-specific data) are included in the calculation of the median height of their 3-digit SIC code groups.
-State data are not included in these analyses because of the potential of double-counting with NET data, which includes data from California, New York, and Wisconsin.7 Table E-2 presents the number of 3-digit
+In both approaches, the stack heights of facilities that occur in both TRI and AFS (i.e., facilityspecific data) are included in the calculation of the median height of their 3-digit SIC code groups.
+State data are not included in these analyses because of the potential of double-counting with NET data, which includes data from California, New York, and Wisconsin.
+Table E-2 presents the number of 3-digit SIC codes with median stack heights falling in particular stack height ranges for 139 of the 140 unique 3-digit SIC codes in the range 201 to 399.
+Note that the majority of SIC codes have median stack heights between 9.0 and 11.9 m; only one SIC code falls into each of the two highest ranges of stack heights.

-7 Recall that NET facilities cannot be matched to TRI facilities because there is no facility identifier in common.
+&lt;sup>9 Recall that NET facilities cannot be matched to TRI facilities because there is no facility identifier in common.